zhexiang2003/COMP2042_CW_hfyzy4/README.md

 - Leaderboard
 I created the FXML file for the leaderboard and a leaderboard button has been created in the main menu which the user can look at the leaderboard with one click.
 However, the leaderboard still remains empty and lines of error codes appeared in the IDE.
 The bug that causes the broken leaderboard could be in the Account class, but the exact line of code is still not discovered yet.

 A list of features, if any, that are not implemented with an explanation of why they were not implemented

 Level system
 I planned to create a level system, which the player is allowed to proceed to next level if they won.
-The reason why this is not implemeted because of time constraints, I spent too much time on the leaderboard.
+The reason why this is not implemeted because I spent too much time on the leaderboard.

 The correct colour picker.
 The alternative way is using the correct colour picker where it allows player/user to pick a colour from a wide variety of choice.
 Again, due to time contraints, I had to focus on creating other features.